pystiche/papers/docs/source/api/index.rst

 In general, the deviations can be separated into two classes:

 1. **Behavioral changes**: These changes often result by misconceptions of the author for how their used framework or library works internally.
-An example for this the inclusion of a score correction factor of ``1/2`` for quadratic losses in the paper, although this is not present in implementations for the squared error.
+An example for this is the usage of the mean squared error (MSE) in the reference implementation whereas the squared error (SE) is reported in the paper.
 In some cases these changes also account for completely undocumented behavior.

    These changes have hard-coded behavior and cannot be adapted freely, but rather only be switched between both sets.